Duality between coalescence times and exit points in last-passage percolation models: introduction and main results

 By symmetry, it is clear that the first coordinate of $\cc_m$ has the same distribution as $T_m$.
 We call $T_m$ the \emph{coalescence time}.

-In the literature, the scaling order of coalescence times was first treated in \cite{Wu}, in the context of the Hammersley LPP model.
-There, it was proved that the scaling exponent of coalescence times is at least $3/2-\epsilon$ (for all $\epsilon>0$).
-As far as the author is concerned, till now, this is the only available result for the scaling order of coalescence times.
-The main contribution of this paper resides in to bring new rigorous results on the subject, and also to shed new lights on the scaling scenario of coalescence times.

-As we shall see next, coalescence times are related to locations of exit-points in a slightly different LPP model, where we introduce boundary conditions as follows.
+Now consider a slightly different LPP model, where we introduce boundary conditions as follows.
 Denote $\Exp(\rho)$ an exponential random variable with parameter $\rho$.
 Take an environment $\bar\omega=\{\bar W_{\zz}\,:\,\zz\geq 0\}$ mutually independent with the following distribution:

-Heuristically speaking, we put i.i.d. exponentials random variables of parameter $1/2$ along the horizontal and vertical axes of the first quadrant, and leave its interior with the same distribution as before.
+In other words, we put i.i.d. exponentials random variables of parameter $1/2$ along the horizontal and vertical axes of the first quadrant, and leave its interior with the same distribution as before.
 We denote

+the last-passage time from $\0$ to $\xx$, with respect to the $\bar\omega$ environment.
+This LPP model can be seen as a stationary version of the classical LPP model previously introduced.
+As an effect of the boundary condition, we have that